-Court awarded maintenance to Wife.
-Husband claimed that Wife had been cohabiting with her boyfriend.
+The court awarded maintenance to the Wife.
+The husband claimed that the Wife had been cohabiting with her boyfriend.
 Now ex-Husband petitions to terminate her maintenance because of the cohabitation.

 Extensive evidence was admitted regarding the details of the ex-wife’s relationship with her then-boyfriend.
 Even Facebook posts.
 The trial court found that she was cohabitating on a resident, continuing, and conjugal basis.
 Ex-wife appealed.
 She said that she was not cohabiting.

 The appellate court reversed.
-It agreed with ex-wife.
+I was agreed with my ex-wife.
 It focused on whether the relationship was a de facto marriage.
-Ex-Wife was clearly in an intimate dating relationship.
+The ex-Wife was clearly in an intimate dating relationship.
 But, she was not in a de facto marriage.

 The court focused on whether there was any intended permanence and/or mutual commitment to the relationship.
 The evidence clearly showed companionship and exclusive intimacy.
 But, there was no evidence supporting a conclusion that there was ever an intention to make the arrangement permanent.